nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

 Remaining representation differences:

+- **`ivec`/`ivecs` facets are uniform-stride.** The format requires length-qualified records that are fixed throughout — ground-truth neighbor files — so windows map at the header stride, and only the `*vvec` extensions carry variable-length records.
+(The Rust source's `is_vvec_ext` still classifies `ivec` as variable; to be reconciled upstream.)

 - **A non-range-capable remote facet degrades a window** rather than planning a partial fetch it cannot perform.
 Rust reaches the same end state by downloading such a facet whole at open; Java opens lazily, so